-While it always means staying up late on one of the busiest weeks of the entire year, as always here are YOUR Western States 100 group think predictions in one of my favorite iRunFar articles of each and every year.
+While it always means staying up late on one of the busiest weeks of the entire year, as always here are YOUR Western States 100 group-think predictions in one of my favorite iRunFar articles of each and every year.
 Yes, it’s geeky, but it’s also informative as heck.
-For the eighth-straight year, we’ve tabulated and taken a look at all the votes cast in our Western States prediction contest.
+For the 10th-straight year, we’ve tabulated and taken a look at all the votes cast in our Western States prediction contest.
 In the past, these ‘group think’ predictions have generally been (much) better at forecasting the race’s outcome than individual pickers.
 So, if you’re looking for a solid relative ranking of this year’s Western States 100 competitors, look no further.

 How the Group Think Predictions Work

 Back to the predictions.
 Below, we attempt to apply a hive-mentality approach to see how the men’s and women’s fields play out when the collective thoughts of almost 1,600(!?) participants are accumulated.
 In addition to showing how many picks the top runners received for each place, we ranked the runners by MVP-style voting (i.e., 8 points for first, 7 points for second, and so on).
 Both the men’s and women’s tables show all WS 100 runners who accumulated [50 or more points].
 Read on to see how the masses predicted the outcome for the Big Dance this weekend as well as some iRunFar analysis of those predictions and commentary on the race.

 The Just Rewards

 Thanks again to all who participated in the contest!
 After this weekend, four lucky winners will be crowned and receive prize packs courtesy of Drymax, Jaybird, Buff, Altra, Julbo, and CamelBak with the grand-prize winner also getting a sweet triptych from Maggie Tides.
 Remember to follow us on Twitter to receive updates on the leaders throughout the day to see how your picks are performing.

 Interesting Women’s Field Notes